eviltester/restmud/src/basictestgame/docs/test_game_basic_walkthrough.md

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 41 and now it is worth 441 hoard points.
-Your 'A Cloth of Shining' has 159 polish power left. `
+You polished 'A very prize like prize' by 82 and now it is worth 482 hoard points.
+Your 'A Cloth of Shining' has 118 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 54 and now it is worth 495 hoard points.
-Your 'A Cloth of Shining' has 105 polish power left. `
+You polished 'A very prize like prize' by 7 and now it is worth 489 hoard points.
+Your 'A Cloth of Shining' has 111 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 40 and now it is worth 535 hoard points.
-Your 'A Cloth of Shining' has 65 polish power left. `
+You polished 'A very prize like prize' by 18 and now it is worth 507 hoard points.
+Your 'A Cloth of Shining' has 93 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 10 and now it is worth 545 hoard points.
-Your 'A Cloth of Shining' has 55 polish power left. `
+You polished 'A very prize like prize' by 15 and now it is worth 522 hoard points.
+Your 'A Cloth of Shining' has 78 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 10 and now it is worth 555 hoard points.
-Your 'A Cloth of Shining' has 45 polish power left. `
+You polished 'A very prize like prize' by 12 and now it is worth 534 hoard points.
+Your 'A Cloth of Shining' has 66 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 3 and now it is worth 558 hoard points.
-Your 'A Cloth of Shining' has 42 polish power left. `
+You polished 'A very prize like prize' by 5 and now it is worth 539 hoard points.
+Your 'A Cloth of Shining' has 61 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 11 and now it is worth 569 hoard points.
-Your 'A Cloth of Shining' has 31 polish power left. `
+You polished 'A very prize like prize' by 16 and now it is worth 555 hoard points.
+Your 'A Cloth of Shining' has 45 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
+You polished 'A very prize like prize' by 20 and now it is worth 575 hoard points.
+Your 'A Cloth of Shining' has 25 polish power left. `

+`polish the_secret_of_the_maze_prize`

-You polished 'A very prize like prize' by 15 and now it is worth 584 hoard points.
+> `Good work.
+You polished 'A very prize like prize' by 9 and now it is worth 584 hoard points.
 Your 'A Cloth of Shining' has 16 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
+You polished 'A very prize like prize' by 5 and now it is worth 589 hoard points.
+Your 'A Cloth of Shining' has 11 polish power left. `

+`polish the_secret_of_the_maze_prize`

-You polished 'A very prize like prize' by 8 and now it is worth 592 hoard points.
+> `Good work.
+You polished 'A very prize like prize' by 3 and now it is worth 592 hoard points.
 Your 'A Cloth of Shining' has 8 polish power left. `

 `polish the_secret_of_the_maze_prize`